math2001/math2001.github.io/content/post/bash-find.md

 $ rm 3.jpg
 ```

-If course, it depends on the command, but `find` gives you the possibility of
+Of course, the ability to do that depends on the command, but `find` gives you
-doing the first thing in your `-exec` actions.
-It'll automatically adapt to the
+the possibility of doing that in your `-exec` actions.

-maximum command line length of your system.
+Note: It'll automatically adapt to the maximum command line length of your
+system.

 In order to do that, you have to use `{} +`, like so:

 ```bash
 $ find -name "*~" -exec rm {} +
 ```

+In this case `{} +` will be replaced by as many paths as the maximum command
+line length of your system allows.

 Note that `{} +` has to be at the *end* of the command.
 [More about
 optimizing][optimizing]